Connect with us

 They ended up finishing in 1st with 95 points and were crowned champions.
 Southampton were second with 92 points.

-Fast forward to the 2024/25 season and the Seagulls sit 10th in the Premier League, with 25 points from 17 games played.
+Fast forward to today and Brighton sit 9th in the Premier League table with 24 points from 17 games played.

 2011 – CHARLTON ATHLETIC